theupdateframework/taps/tap1.md

 ## Start with an Idea

 The TAP process begins with a new idea for TUF.
 It is highly recommended that each TAP contain a single key proposal or new idea.
-Small enhancements or patches often don't need a TAP and can be injected into the TUF development workflow with a patch submission to the TUF specification [issue tracker](https://github.com/theupdateframework/specification/issues).
+Small enhancements or patches often don't need a TAP and can be injected into the TUF development workflow with a patch submission to the [TUF specification](https://github.com/theupdateframework/specification).

 The more focused the TAP, the more successful it tends to be.
 The [TAP Editors](#tap-editors) reserve the right to reject TAP proposals if they appear too unfocused or too broad.
 If in doubt, split your TAP into several well-focused ones.